nemozny/ibgateway-raspberry-64/README.md

 Errors were encountered while processing: bellsoft-java11-full
 ```
-I have encountered a small problem, but there was a quick fix.
+I have encountered a small problem on RPI 4B (no error on RPI 5), but there was a quick fix.

 ```
 $ apt-get install libasound2